 The CASE Network uses the CASE specification from 1EdTech, which makes academic outcomes/competencies machine-readable, exchangeable between systems, and interoperable.
 PDFs no longer have to be the main source of truth; using CASE instead - and the CASE Network - reduces time, the opportunity for error, and increases accuracy.

 CASE Network is generously supported by 1EdTech and through a CASE Network sponsorship program by a number of edtech suppliers that are committed to making official learning standards open and free for use.
 Current sponsors include ACT, McGraw-Hill, and SchoolCity powered by Illuminate Education.

 8. What if a state (or other organization) isn’t ready to publish in CASE Network?

 State standards authors have a lot of work on their plate in terms of managing the standards adoption process from start to PDF on the State Education Agency website.
-IMS Global understands this and we are committed to assisting every state through this progress.
+1EdTech understands this and we are committed to assisting every state through this progress.
 That is why we have already verified and published the English Language Arts and Mathematics standards for all 50 states through CASE Network.
-IMS will work with states to build out full sets of state standards for every state in the months ahead, making it even easier for states to publish their official standards through CASE Network.
+1EdTech will work with states to build out full sets of state standards for every state in the months ahead, making it even easier for states to publish their official standards through CASE Network.
 Reach out to email@example.com for more information.